 Experienced Help for Injuries from Talcum Powder

+In the last four decades, scientists and doctors have increasingly found that there is a link between the use of talcum powder products and ovarian cancer.
 If you are a woman who uses talcum powder for personal hygiene, it probably never occurred to you that it could increase your risk of ovarian cancer.
 Sadly, thousands of women learned this the hard way after receiving a shocking cancer diagnosis.
 Doctors believe this happens when a woman uses talcum powder near her genital area and it travels to her fallopian tubes, ovaries, and uterus.

 Talcum Powder Use

 Talc is a naturally occurring mineral in the environment.
 Ground talc is the main ingredient in talcum powder found in hygiene and other products.
 Women commonly use products such as powder and shower gel in their genital area to keep it dry as well as eliminate friction, rashes, and odors.
 Traces of talcum powder can also show up on feminine hygiene products such as menstrual pads and tampons and on birth control products like condoms and diaphragms.

 Every year, approximately 20,000 women learn that they have ovarian cancer.
 Of this number, about 10 percent can attribute the cause to the use of talcum powder and other products.
 Ovarian cancer can be difficult to detect and therefore doctors often diagnose it in the later stages.
 Unfortunately, this may be too later for some women with the disease to survive.
 If you believe that you have developed cancer from the use of a talc product, it is important that you consult with an experienced talc powder injury attorney right away.